ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 Ideally, you shape the UI texts at the end of a feature development process.
 After the user experience is set, and design has been implemented.
 But there will be cases where the communication was not completely perfect.
-That's why you might come across some issues that are not perfectly implemented from UX and UI perspective during your wording sessions.
+That's why you might come across some issues that are not perfectly implemented from UX and UI perspective.
 There is only one way to solve these issues: communication!
 Talk to the product owner or developers, and have a look if the software can be changed accordingly.